API

 • creater_id

 Generation ID (string, 36 characters) if the file was created via API.
-The generation ID can be passed instead of file_id or file_ids.
-In this case, all files with this generation ID will be deleted.
-The generation ID is returned in the create_id field when creating files via API.
+The generation ID can be used instead of file_id or file_ids, resulting in all files with the specified generation ID being deleted.
+The generation ID is returned in the create_id field when files are created via the API.

 delete_forever

-Whether to delete the file permanently, without moving it to the trash.
+Specifies whether the file should be permanently deleted without moving to the trash.
 By default, the file is moved to the trash.
-Can take values:
+The value can be:

 • 0 - move to trash (default)

-Files in the trash are automatically deleted 60 days after moving to the trash.
+Files in the trash are automatically deleted 60 days after being moved there.

 Example